iotaledger/iota-wiki/docs/learn/about-iota/data-transfer.md

 **Network ID**

-An identification into which IOTA network the message belongs (Mainnet / Testnet / private Network) - Nodes will only accept messages that identify themself as belonging to the network the node belongs to.
+An identification in which IOTA network the message belongs (Mainnet / Testnet / private Network) - Nodes will only accept messages that identify themself as belonging to the network the node belongs to.

 **Parents length and Parents ID**

-The amount and the identifier of those messages are referenced by this new message.
+The amount and the identifier of the messages which are referenced by the new message.
 To build up the graph structure of the Tangle every new message in the Tangle must reference 2 - 8 previous messages.
 The node selects those two messages and sends the id's to the client and the client must include this information into the message "label"

 **Payload length**